NICALab/SUPPORT/README.md

 As the network is trained on different dataset of denoising, for optimal performance, one might have to train the network.

-For denoising data with size of (128, 128, 1200), it took about 30 seconds with one RTX 2080 Ti GPU.
+For denoising data with a size of (128, 128, 1200), it took about 30 seconds with one RTX 2080 Ti GPU.

 **2. Train the network**
 ```
 python -m src.GUI.train_GUI
 ```
 Choose the folder that contains training data, and then select the blind spot size.
-After training is done, you can browse newly trained model and use it in train_GUI.
+After training is done, you can browse the newly trained model and use it in train_GUI.

 Representative frame is visualized and updated as training progresses.

-Only supports training on GPU, and currently it requires more than 6.5GB GPU memory.
+Only supports training on GPU, and currently it requires more than 6.5GB of GPU memory.

 ## Getting Started (code)
 **1. Train SUPPORT**